StephenClearyExamples/FunctionsAuth0/README.md

 The SPA loads and sees the authentication information in the URL hash.
 It extracts it (as `access_token` and `id_token`) and knows the user is logged in.

+> Note: This simple SPA is not validating the tokens.
+It just assumes that the user is logged in when those tokens are present.
+A production solution should validate the tokens in the SPA before considering the user "logged in".

 Click the "Call API" button.
 The SPA will send a request with the `access_token` in the `Authorization` header and the `id_token` in the `X-Additional-Token` header.

 > Note: You may not want to pass the `id_token` to your backend.
 It makes sense to do so only if you own the client (i.e., you control the client's secret key on Auth0).